Arbenit Xhemajli: Vaduz

 On 5 August 2022, Xhemajli signed a two-year contract with Swiss Challenge League club Vaduz.
 Nine days later, he made his debut in a 2–4 home defeat against Thun after being named in the starting line-up.

+Selangor

+On 5 August 2026, Xhemajli moved to Asia by signing for Malaysia Super League giants Selangor for a reported fee of €100,000.

 International career

 Youth

 At the start of April 2013, Xhemajli received a call-up from Albania U15 for a selection camp in Switzerland.
 On 14 March 2018, Xhemajli received a call-up from Kosovo U21 for the 2019 UEFA European Under-21 Championship qualification matches against Azerbaijan U21 and Germany U21.
 His debut with Kosovo U21 came eight days later in a 2019 UEFA European Under-21 Championship qualification against Azerbaijan U21 after coming on as a substitute at 81st minute in place of the injured Besfort Kolgeci.

 Senior

 On 23 May 2018, Xhemajli received a call-up from Kosovo for the friendly match against Albania, he was an unused substitute in that match.
 His debut with Kosovo came on 10 October 2019 in a friendly match against Gibraltar after being named in the starting line-up.